 You can find a full list of both UK/EU and overseas tuition fees here: qmul.ac.uk/tuitionfees

 Part-time fees are one half of the standard full-time programme fees.
 If the full-time programme fee increases in the second year, then you will be required to pay one half of the increased fee.

 Since 2007, Queen Mary University of London and the China Scholarship Council (CSC) have been offering joint scholarships to Chinese students from leading universities in the People's Republic of China for doctoral study at Queen Mary.
 The School of Business and Management is delighted to be able to offer CSC scholarships for entry in September 2017.
-The closing date for applications is 31st January 2017, 17.00 GMT.
+The closing date for applications was on 31st January 2017.
+Further opportunities will be announced here.
 [Learn more]

 QMUL Principal's Postgraduate Research Studentships which are available to Home, EU, and International students wishing to undertake research in any area of the Humanities and Social Sciences, Science and Engineering.
 There is no separate application process for these awards.
 Applications must be received by 31 January 2018.

 RCUK Research Studentships which are usually restricted to Home and EU students researching particular subject areas.
 There is no separate application process for these awards and applications must be received by 31 January 2018.

 London Interdisciplinary Social Science (LISS) DTP studentships which are offered by the Economic and Social Research Council (ESRC) through the QMUL- King's College - Imperial College joint Doctoral Training Partnership, LISS.
 To be eligible applicants needs to meet the residential eligibility criteria.

 Research Studentships which are funded through industry, research charities, and cultural organisations are typically tied to a particular PhD project and have variable eligibility criteria.
 They have deadlines throughout the year.